k3s-io/docs/docs/related-projects.md

 ## hetzner-k3s

 For users who deploy on Hetzner Cloud, take a look at [hetzner-k3s](https://github.com/vitobotta/hetzner-k3s).
-This CLI tool, writing in Crystal, handles the additional steps required to set up a K3s cluster on Hetzner Cloud.
+This CLI tool, written in Crystal, handles the additional steps required to set up a K3s cluster on Hetzner Cloud.